 Treatment.
-The Promoting Algebra Readiness (PAR) intervention was designed to be delivered as a supplementary intervention in a multi-tiered system of support for students in upper elementary and early middle school.
-PAR focuses on teaching rational number concepts and skills identified in the Common Core State Standards for Mathematics (CCSS-M, 2010) and is comprised of 93 lessons across four intervention strands: (a) Strand 1: Multiplication and Division of Whole Numbers, (b) Strand 2: Fractions as Numbers (c) Strand 3: Addition and Subtraction of Fractions, and (d) Strand 4: Multiplication and Division of Fractions.
-To develop the intervention, sixth-grade CCSS-M standards emphasizing rational number concepts were identified (i.e., sixth-grade standards in the Number System domain of the CCSS-M), and a series of prerequisite skills were articulated for each standard to support the accessibility and appropriateness of the intervention for students with or at risk for mathematics learning disabilities in early middle school.
-These prerequisite skills were intentionally aligned with earlier grade-level CCSS-M standards and clustered into several categories: (a) foundational knowledge and skills that support the sixth-grade CCSS-M standard and provide an entry point for the particular intervention strand, (b) bridging knowledge and skills that involve pre-formal mathematical knowledge necessary to bridge foundational with abstract mathematical reasoning, and (c) target knowledge and skills that summarize the formal knowledge required to demonstrate understanding of the sixth-grade CCSS-M standard.
+The PAR intervention was designed to be delivered as a supplementary intervention in a multitiered system of support for students in upper elementary and early middle school.
+PAR focuses on teaching rational number concepts and skills identified in the Common Core State Standards for Mathematics (CCSS-M, 2010) and comprised 93 lessons across four intervention strands: (a) Strand 1: multiplication and division of whole numbers, (b) Strand 2: fractions as numbers, (c) Strand 3: addition and subtraction of fractions, and (d) Strand 4: multiplication and division of fractions.
+To develop the intervention, sixth-grade CCSS-M standards emphasizing rational number concepts were identified (i.e., sixth-grade standards in the number system domain of the CCSS-M), and a series of prerequisite skills were articulated for each standard to support the accessibility and appropriateness of the intervention for students with or at risk for MLDs in early middle school.
+These prerequisite skills were intentionally aligned with earlier grade-level CCSS-M standards and clustered into several categories: (a) foundational knowledge and skills that support the sixth-grade CCSS-M standards and provide an entry point for the particular intervention strand, (b) bridging knowledge and skills that involve pre-formal mathematical knowledge necessary to bridge foundational with abstract mathematical reasoning, and (c) target knowledge and skills that summarize the formal knowledge required to demonstrate understanding of the sixth-grade CCSS-M standards.

-Across intervention strands, lessons were designed to increase student understanding of fractions and abstract concepts of rational number in order to prepare students experiencing difficulties in mathematics for coursework in algebra using an explicit, systematic approach to teaching concepts and skills aligned with research evidence regarding best practices for instructing students struggling in mathematics (Gersten et al., 2009).
+Across intervention strands, lessons were designed to increase student understanding of fractions and abstract concepts of rational number to prepare students experiencing difficulties in mathematics for coursework in algebra using an explicit, systematic approach to teach concepts and skills aligned with research evidence regarding best practices for instructing students struggling in mathematics (Gersten et al., 2009).
 For example, each lesson included an explicit statement of the instructional objective(s) for the lesson, an entry task to anchor learning to prerequisite knowledge and activate student interest, a teacher demonstration of concepts and skills to be taught in the day's lesson, guided practice to scaffold student learning, opportunities for independent practice with built-in differentiation strategies, and a lesson closure activity to summarize instruction and reinforce student learning.
 In addition, lessons were designed to incorporate varied visual representations (Siegler et al., 2010) and a concrete-representational-abstract (CRA) sequence (Miller & Hudson, 2007) to build students' conceptual understanding.
 For example, lessons focused on building students' conceptual understanding of rational number concepts introduced area models to represent fractions, which were further used in lessons focused on adding, subtracting, multiplying, and dividing fractions.
 Lessons began with the use of concrete materials (i.e., manipulatives), moved to visual representations of area models, and ultimately required students to complete algorithms involving fractions without concrete or representational aids.
 Finally, lessons embedded frequent practice opportunities to build students' procedural fluency and faded scaffolding over time to ensure mastery of foundational, bridging, and target knowledge and skills.

 Students in the treatment condition received the PAR intervention in addition to core mathematics instruction, in a separate, contained, pull-out intervention session that corresponded to one class period of the middle school day.
 Certified teachers who were trained to deliver PAR provided the intervention in these pull-out sessions.
 The average class size for PAR intervention groups at the time of assignment was 16 students (range = 10-24).
-Students in two treatment classes (n = 28) completed only the first three strands of the intervention due to scheduling and interruptions to planned intervention time, while all other treatment classes completed all four PAR strands.
+Students in two treatment classes (n = 28) completed only the first three strands of the intervention time, whereas all other treatment classes completed all four PAR strands.
 Core mathematics programs delivered in treatment schools were Common Core/Eureka Mathematics, College Preparatory Mathematics (CPM), and teacher created materials.